KundanTripathi/Multi-Agent-Graph-Orchestration-RAG/README.md

 -- The Langgraph Graph Builders does following steps:<br>
     -- *Classify Query* - It classifies query into the folder structure<br>
     -- *Router* - Routes the query to different agents specifically looking at the context specific to the query<br>
-    -- *Agents* - Retrieves Context with effiecient HNSW Graph Nodes and Edges of Vector DB and passes both Query and Context for response from LLM<br>
+    -- *Agents* - Retrieves Context with effiecient HNSW Graph Nodes and Edges of Vector DB created using ANN for better indexing and context retrieval and passes both Query and Context for response from LLM<br>

 ### Clone the repo
 git clone https://github.com/your-username/multi-agent-graph-rag.git
 cd multi-agent-graph-rag

 ### Build and run with Docker
 docker build -t graph-rag-app .